DLBenchll/DLBench/Dataset Creation Quality Management.md

 ## Guidelines

 To preserve anonymization and comply with double-blind review requirements, we provide a simplified version of the annotation guidelines.
 Certain implementation details and examples have been redacted.
-Please refer to xxx
+Please refer to [Guidelines](https://github.com/DLBenchll/DLBench/blob/main/dlbench_annotation_guidelines_en.md)